 Why Men Feel Compelled to Cheat

-A survey from the Institute for Family Studies shows that men tend to cheat on their partners more often than women.
+A survey from the Bed Bible shows that men tend to cheat on their partners more often than women.
 Throughout life, 10 to 26 percent of men admit to infidelity.
 And that’s just the guys who admit to it.

 If you ask a group of cheaters, you’ll probably get a lot of different explanations for why they stray.
 Some of those reasons carry more weight than others.
 Still, it’s interesting to look at the reasons why men feel compelled to cheat.